dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 Blazor uses a synchronization context (<xref:System.Threading.SynchronizationContext>) to enforce a single logical thread of execution.
 A component's [lifecycle methods](xref:blazor/components/lifecycle) and event callbacks raised by Blazor are executed on the synchronization context.

 Blazor Server's synchronization context attempts to emulate a single-threaded environment so that it closely matches the WebAssembly model in the browser, which is single threaded.
-At any given point in time, work is performed on exactly one thread, giving the impression of a single logical thread.
-No two operations execute concurrently.
+At any given point in time, work is performed on exactly one thread, which yields the impression of a single logical thread.
+However, no two operations execute concurrently.

 ### Avoid thread-blocking calls